2010 NFL Mock Draft

 1. St. Louis Rams - Sam Bradford, QB, Oklahoma ~

-It appears that it will be either Ndamukong Suh from Nebraska or a quarterback going to St. Louis at the top of the draft.
-The team has drafted several defensive players with high picks in recent years, and the team could very much use a young quality prospect like Bradford.
+St. Louis has drafted several defensive players with high picks in recent years, and the team could very much use a young quality prospect like Bradford.
 The shoulder injury that ended Bradford's season in October remains a concern, but as he continues to recover, his stock continues to rise.
-ESPN's Adam Schefter boldly predicted that Bradford will be the #1 pick in the draft, and if Bradford remains healthy, that prediction could end up panning out.
+His great showing at OU's pro day helped his cause considerably.

 2. Detroit Lions - Ndamukong Suh, DT, Nebraska